Five Fab Things to Do in Dublin

 That’s still true.
 Historic, lively, and stylish, Dublin’s got plenty to do and see, yet it’s manageable, a city on a human scale.

-(Its tallest building, part of Google’s European headquarters, is only 18 stories .)
-And y ou can have a fierce good time just strolling its streets, window-shopping, and, of course, lifting a pint in one of its lively pubs.
+(It’s the tallest building, part of Google’s European headquarters, and is only 18 stories .)
+And you can have a fierce good time just strolling its streets, window-shopping, and, of course, lifting a pint in one of its lively pubs.

 To the south of the River Liffey, which flows through the center of Dublin, are the formal, brick Georgian and neoclassical townhouses fronting Merrion Square and Stephen’s Green, lovely parks with shady walks and grassy swards.

 (You’d never know that during the Easter Rising of 1916, Volunteers exchanged fire with soldiers from the quaint gatekeeper’s lodge in Stephen’s Green.)

 In this area, you’ll find the National Gallery of Ireland, National Museum, Natural History Museum, and the Irish Whiskey Museum.
 A stone’s throw from the Liffey are the narrow streets of Temple Bar, where shops, galleries, restaurants, and theaters stand cheek by jowl.

 On Saturdays, you can assemble a picnic from its outdoor market or simply gawp at the wondrous displays of fresh fruits, cheeses, breads, and more.